-Aware of the suffering caused by discrimination and oppression, I vow to understand its roots within my consciousness and my body and the collective body of the sangha and larger society.
+Aware of the suffering caused by discrimination and oppression, I vow to understand its roots.
+I will acknowledge and practice to transform seeds of discrimination in myself as well as in my sangha and the society at large.
 I vow to recognize the ways in which I have benefitted or not-benefitted explicitly or implicitly from systems and structures that foster discrimination and injustice.
 I am aware of the legacy of violence, especially unlawful police violence, perpetrated against Black people, indigenous people, people of color, differently abled people, people of various gender identities and expressions and sexual orientation, and others who are marginalized.
 I acknowledge the lived experience of all people to deepen my capacity for understanding and for greater compassionate action.
 I am aware that narrowly constructed, prevalent interpretations of intimate relationships constrain how we cherish each other in our expression of love, leaving many further isolated and alienated.
 I am committed to looking tenderly at my suffering, knowing that I am not separate from others and that the seeds of suffering contain the seeds of joy.
 I am not afraid of bold love that fosters justice and belonging and tender love that seeks peace and connection.
 I cherish myself and my suffering without discrimination.
 I cherish this body and mind as an act of healing for myself and for others.
 I cherish this breath.
 I cherish this moment.
 I cherish the liberation of all beings guided by the wisdom and solidity of the sangha.
 This is my path of true love.

 Aware that vulnerability is the essence of our true nature, our humanness, I vow to risk listening and speaking non-judgmentally with understanding and compassion to alleviate suffering and support peace in myself and others.
 I vow to live with empathy, compassion, and awareness and to listen for understanding rather than disagreement.
 When I’ve hurt others through my unskillful action or speech, I vow to practice making a good apology that acknowledges what I have done and offers sincere regret, knowing that this supports the other person and me.
 I am committed to speaking that aligns with my highest aspiration and encourages honesty and truthfulness.
 I am committed to generous and courageous listening that bridges differences and supports understanding of others who may be different from me.
 I am committed to taking meaningful steps to become a true instrument of peace and to help others to be the same.
 When I am not able to understand the experiences of others, I vow to come back to my breath and my body, and to offer myself gentle patience while learning to support myself in developing greater awareness and skill.
 I vow to practice awareness of my beliefs, perceptions, and feelings, aversions, and desires and to take refuge in mindful breathing and in the sangha to support greater stability, peace, and understanding.
 Through my practices of vulnerability, patience, forgiveness, and deeply listening, I know that my speech will be guided by love and understanding.
 Practicing in this way supports Right Speech and Right Action and guides me to Right Insight.